solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 4. **Restart if everything okay, halt otherwise**

+The main purpose in this step is to decide the `cluster restart slot` and the actual block to restart from.

 All validators in restart keep counting the number of `RestartHeaviestFork` where `received_heaviest_stake` is higher than `RESTART_STAKE_THRESHOLD`.
 Once a validator counts that `RESTART_STAKE_THRESHOLD` of the validators send out